gacicero/2024-mini/Documentation/Readme.md

 - **Data Storage**: After playing the game, the response times and scores are sent to a remote API and stored in the user's account.
 - **Wi-Fi Connectivity**: The microcontroller connects to a Wi-Fi network to send data to the API.

+## Challenges

+- **Google Cloud Firestore**: It took a while to understand how to connect to the Cloud Firestore API from our own API.
+- **Creation of a Flask API and Google Cloud Run Hosting**: We made this decision to offer a seamless and scalable backend that operated with good practice (through an intermediate API).
+Hosting our API on Google Cloud Run took a bit of reading documentation but we were eventually successful.
+- **Google Firebase Authentication**: We flipped around numerous designs, one of which even outputted a link that users would click to open their browser.
+Due to the time and hardware constraints, however, we realized we could not run some of these libraries on the microcontroller's MicroPython environment, and we instead opted to use a simpler Firebase Authentication with Email/Password verification (manually checking for GMail or EDU addresses).

 ## Project Structure

 - **random_time_interval(tmin: float, tmax: float)**: Generates a random time interval between the specified minimum and maximum values.